Domination When the Stars Are Out: Definitions

-A pair of strong cliques $(A,B)$ is \emph{homogeneous}\marge{homogeneous pair} if every vertex $v \in V(G)\backslash(A\cup B)$ is either strongly complete or strongly anticomplete to $A$, and is either strongly complete or strongly anticomplete to $B$.
+A pair of strong cliques $(A,B)$ is \emph{homogeneous} if every vertex $v \in V(G)\setminus(A\cup B)$ is either strongly complete or strongly anticomplete to $A$, and is either strongly complete or strongly anticomplete to~$B$.
+In other words, the set $V(G) \setminus (A \cup B)$ can be partitioned into four sets: those vertices strongly adjacent to $A$ and strongly antiadjacent to $B$, those strongly adjacent to $B$ and strongly antiadjacent to $A$, those strongly adjacent to both $A$ and $B$, and those strongly antiadjacent to both $A$ and $B$.
+Observe that if $G$ is a graph and $V(G) \setminus (A \cup B) = \emptyset$, then $G$ is a cobipartite graph (\ie the complement of a bipartite graph).

-A homogeneous pair of cliques $(A,B)$ is a \emph{W-join}\marge{W-join} if $A$ is not strongly complete nor strongly anticomplete to $B$, and $A$ or $B$ has size at least $2$.
-A W-join is \emph{proper}\marge{proper W-join} if no member of $A$ is strongly complete or strongly anticomplete to $B$ and no member of $B$ is strongly complete or strongly anticomplete to $A$.
+\begin{definition}[(proper) W-join] A homogeneous pair of cliques $(A,B)$ is a \emph{W-join} if $A$ is neither strongly complete nor strongly anticomplete to $B$, and $A$ or $B$ has size at least $2$.
+A W-join is \emph{proper} if no member of $A$ is strongly complete or strongly anticomplete to $B$ and no member of $B$ is strongly complete or strongly anticomplete to $A$. \end{definition}

-Observe that by thickening a trigraph, one creates twins and W-joins.
-Hence given a graph $G$, we can find a trigraph $G'$ such that $G$ is a thickening of $G'$ by contracting twins into a single vertex and replacing W-joins by semiadjacent edges.
+It is important to observe that if a trigraph $G$ is a thickening of a trigraph $G'$ with $\{W_{v} \mid v \in V(G')\}$ and $|W_{v}| > 1$ for some $v \in V(G')$, then $W_{v}$ is a twin set if $v$ is not semiadjacent to any vertex of $G'$, and $(W_{u},W_{v})$ is a W-join if $v$ is semiadjacent to a vertex $u \in V(G')$.
+The latter observation follows from the fact that the semi-edges form a matching in $G'$.
+See also Fig.~\ref{fig:thick}.